WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 S-Tier

-Brewmaster Monk (3068).
-One-shot proofing via Stagger, Expel Harm resets, Celestial Brew shields.
-Takes less damage than other tanks, mitigates the same total, and his mitigation is active (you play the tank, the tank plays back).
-High skill floor.
-Every +20 pusher tanks this spec.
+Brewmaster Monk.
+Untouchable.
+Stagger smooths damage like nothing else, Expel Harm resets, Celestial Brew shields.
+Takes less damage than other tanks and his mitigation is active (you play the tank, the tank plays back).
+Vital Flame talent provides substantial passive sustain.
+Every serious +20 push group tanks Brewmaster.

 A-Tier